-As a supervisor, your primary responsibility is getting the job done.
-The best way to do this is by developing your staff.
+As a supervisor, your primary responsibilities are getting the job done and developing your staff.
 This is what performance planning is all about.
 It means planning work assignments in the context of our department's goals, as well as your employees' goals.

 Performance Planning involves two interrelated parts.
-The first is the Employee Position Description which provides explicit examples of the employee's responsibilities and the actions taken to fulfill these responsibilities.
-The second part of Performance Planning is the Employee Performance Evaluation, which is a measure of the employee's effectiveness in carrying out the responsibilities and actions outlined in the Position Description.
+The first is the Employee Position Description, which provides explicit examples of the employee's responsibilities and the actions taken to fulfill these responsibilities.
+The second part is the Employee Performance Evaluation, which is a measure of the employee's effectiveness in carrying out the responsibilities and actions outlined in the Position Description.
 This manual will explain Performance Planning in detail so you can complete these forms accurately and effectively.